Bloomington Public Adjuster

 Initial Offers Miss Holdback and Secondary Damage

-Most homeowners never see the full scope of loss because insurers structure initial estimates to hold back 10–25% of the cost as "holdback" (reserved funds released only after all work completes).
+Most Bloomington homeowners never see the full scope of loss because insurers structure initial estimates to hold back 10–25% of the cost as "holdback" (reserved funds released only after all work completes).
 They also routinely omit secondary damage — ice dam intrusions, water damage from compromised sealing, electrical hazards from roof penetrations.
 A public adjuster performs a ground-to-roof walk-through with Xactimate to capture water intrusion paths, structural compromise, and code-upgrade requirements that the insurer's one-visit estimate missed.
+In Bloomington's climate, secondary damage from ice dams is nearly inevitable after major hail events.

-After the April 28 hail event, we recovered an average of $18,500 per claim for Hennepin County homeowners by documenting secondary damage the initial estimate didn't capture.
+After major hail events, our supplement process routinely recovers substantial additional amounts by documenting secondary damage the initial estimate didn't capture.
 See our detailed guide on hail damage claims in Bloomington to understand how holdback and secondary damage work against you.

 From First Inspection to Final Settlement: How Shoreline Fights for Bloomington Homeowners